 Chemistry (i.e., increasing our focus on psilocybin chemistry) will provide the next big breakthrough in psilocybin technology.

 Within the psilocybin space, the state of the art has been shaped by mycologists.
 As a result, our understanding of psilocybin and derivatives remains stuck at the macroscopic scale.
-In other words, the community has studied psilocybin mushrooms up to the limits of their microscopes.
-But, for the most part, the art has not looked deeper — down to the level of atoms and molecules.
+The scientific community has studied psilocybin mushrooms up to the limits of their microscopes.
+For the most part, the art has not looked deeper — down to the level of atoms and molecules.

 Mycologists have done an excellent job studying fungi.
 They have identified and rigorously categorized over 200 species of “magic mushrooms.”
 And, they have developed extremely effective methods of cultivating these mushrooms.
 However, despite considerable progress understanding these fungal organisms, almost no progress has been made studying the underlying chemical components of these organisms.

 The path to better psilocybin products requires looking at magic mushrooms from a chemical perspective.
 We need to go beyond identifying and categorizing “magic mushrooms” by further elucidating the magic molecules within those mushrooms.
 Here’s a high-level process for deepening our understanding down to the molecular level:

 - First, extract all of the potentially “magic” molecules (see Psilocybin Derivatives below) from the mushroom.
 In other words, extract all of the relevant pharmacologically active molecules from the mushrooms, leaving behind the structural components (e.g., proteins) of the mushrooms.

 - Second, separate the individual molecules within the extract.